ADirin/DataBase_Solution/Week 1/Inclass_Assignment /lecture_assignment.md

 -- Query using the thin index on CourseName
 SELECT * FROM Courses
-WHERE CourseName = 'Mathematics 101';
+WHERE CourseName = 'Database Systems';

 ```